White House plans new social media summit as Congress raises questions

-WASHINGTON (Reuters) - The White House will hold a summit on social media next month amid growing criticism from President Donald Trump and some in Congress.
+WASHINGTON (Reuters) - The White House announced on Wednesday it will hold a summit on social media next month amid growing criticism from President Donald Trump and some in Congress.

-White House spokesman Judd Deere said the July 11 gathering “will bring together digital leaders for a robust conversation on the opportunities and challenges of today’s online environment.”
-The White House did not say who will take part and major social media firms did not immediately confirm they will take part.
+The White House did not say who would take part in the July 11 gathering and major social media firms did not immediately confirm they would attend.
+White House spokesman Judd Deere said the meeting would “bring together digital leaders for a robust conversation on the opportunities and challenges of today’s online environment.”

+U.S. politicians, led by Trump, have increasingly used social media to try to go around traditional media and woo voters directly via social media platforms.
+Trump has said on many occasions that he would have been elected without Twitter and Facebook.

-Trump, who has more than 61 million Twitter followers, on Wednesday renewed his regular attacks on Twitter suggesting without offering evidence in a Fox Business Network interview that Twitter makes it “very hard for people to join me at Twitter... and they make it very much harder for me to get out the message.
+Trump, who has more than 61 million Twitter followers, on Wednesday renewed his regular attacks on Twitter suggesting without offering evidence in a Fox Business Network interview that Twitter makes it “very hard for people to join me at Twitter ... and they make it very much harder for me to get out the message.

 “Twitter is just terrible what they do.”